JaelAguilar/SignUP-Form/README.md

 # SignUP-Form
-Sign-Up Form made es practice of Odin Project
+Sign-Up Form made as practice for Odin Project